mikemaccana/ginjs/README.md

  - Open tito
  - Click 'attendees' -> 'Export' -> 'Export CSV'

-Edit the file in numbers, remove all columsn except First Name, Last name, Email and Twitter.
+ - Edit the file in Numbers, remove all columns except 'First Name', 'Last name', 'Email' and 'Twitter'.
 This saves a bunch of time matching fields in MailChimps painful UI.
+Export back out to CSV again.

  - Open MailChimp
  - Click 'Lists' on the left, pick the 'GinJS' list, then 'Manage Subscribers' then 'Groups' then 'View Groups'